Mati365/rails-critical-css/README.md

 ## Installation

-Be sure that NPM and Node is installed in your system.
+Be sure that NPM and Node is installed in your system and add to Gemfile:

 ```bash
 gem 'rails_critical_css'